Clivia nobilis Lindl.

 Bloom Time: Spring and summer

-Clivia nobilis is an evergreen, rhizomatous perennial up to 2 foot (60 cm) tall, that forms tight clumps of strap-shaped, dark, non-glossy, green leaves with slightly serrated edges and a rounded tip.
-Arranged in an umbel the long-blooming, tubular, orange flowers in spring and summer droop downward and are followed by marble sized red berries.
+Clivia nobilis is an evergreen rhizomatous perennial that forms tight clumps of strap-shaped, non-glossy dark green leaves with slightly serrated edges and a rounded tip.
+It grows up to 2 feet (60 cm) tall.
+The long-blooming flowers are orange, tubular, and appear arranged in an umbel, drooping downward in spring and summer.
+They are followed by marble-sized red berries.

 How to Grow and Care